embesozzi/keycloak-openfga-workshop/README.md

 2. Keycloak will return the id_token and the access token to the application

-3. The store web application will try to show but the user is not allowed
+3. The store web application will try to the products show but the user is not allowed

     <img src="doc/images/tc-3-view-products-denied.png" width="80%" height="80%">